 Results

-Older adolescents and young adults with LTBI had greater markers of inflammation than those without LTBI while cardiometabolic profiles were similar across TB and/or age strata.
-Unlike in adults, M.tb infection in young persons does not appear associated with cardiometabolic derangement, although longterm consequences of chronic inflammation requires further study.
+Older adolescents and young adults with LTBI had higher inflammation than those without LTBI, while cardiometabolic profiles were similar.
+Unlike that in adults, Mtb infection in young people may not be associated with cardiometabolic derangement, though the long-term consequences of chronic inflammation require further study.